Nov 16, 2021

 See video sinlges "I'm Going Down", "Chocolate", "4 Play"

-Video "I'm Going Down" is directed by Jada Pinkett, the all time friend of Tupac...
+Video "I'm Going Down" is directed by Jada Pinkett, the all time best friend of Tupac...
 Could it be possible that she presented the group to Tupac ?
 More probably the reverse...

 The album will be less commercially successfull that expected, despite the good singles "I'm Going Down" and "Chocolate".
 And despite the very suggestive style of the four women.
 The way of wearing their pants lower than their underwear could recall the fashion style of the Kriss Kross in 1992 (pants on backwards).
 But maybe it is a part of the bad success, like Mopreme said in an interview, when they toured with Thug Life in prisons, people were less interested in their singing talents than in their dances and costumes...